ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 # ASCOM Alpaca Simulators
 ## About
-ASCOM Alpaca Simulators is a combined set of simulators for all Alpaca device types.
+ASCOM Alpaca Simulators (sometimes called the OmniSim) is a combined set of simulators for all Alpaca device types.
 The goal is to be as compliant as possible with the Alpaca specification.
 By default it starts on localhost:32323.
 The port may change as it nears release.

 The simulators are direct ports from the ASCOM Platform simulators over to .Net Standard 2.0.
 Once complete they are meant to be fully compatible with the platform versions.
 The configuration (which is in progress) is achieved through a Blazor web UI.